helthe/wordpress-helthe/README.md

-# WordPress Error Monitoring by Helthe
+# WordPress Helthe Monitor

-This is the official repository for the Helthe Error Monitoring plugin.
+This is the official repository for the Helthe Monitoring plugin.

 ## Description

-WordPress Error Monitoring plugin was built the ground up by [Helthe](https://helthe.co) to extract relevant errors from WordPress and log them for you in your PHP error log.
+WordPress Helthe Monitor was built the ground up by [Helthe](https://helthe.co) to extract relevant errors from WordPress and log them for you in your PHP error log.

 ## Installation